sandrely26/tic-tac-toe/README.md

 => false #if not
 ```

-And if you want to restart the game, is simple too.
+And if you want to restart the game, is simple too but don't forget to send the size of board again.

 ```
-game.restart_game
+game.restart_game(size_of_board)
 ```

 And repeat the same instructions above to keep playing.